scott-klaytn/klaytn-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.Contract.md

 | options | Object | \(optional\) The options used for deployment.
 See the table below for the details. |
 | callback | Function | \(optional\) This callback will be fired with an array of event logs as the second argument, or an error as the first argument. |

-To options object can contain the following:
+The options object can contain the following:

 | Name | Type | Description |
 | :--- | :--- | :--- |